-Designation (also Kwewri, Quevri) for a bulbous wine vessel made of clay with a volume of up to 3,000 liters, which has been used in the Kakhetia region of Georgia for thousands of years for a special form of vinification, the so-called Kachaetic process.
+Name (also Kwewri, Quevri) for a bulbous wine vessel made of clay with a volume of up to 3,000 litres, which has been used for thousands of years in the Kakheti region of Georgia for a special form of vinification, the Kakheti process.
 The shape is very similar to the ancient amphorae.
-Such vessels are increasingly being used again today for the production of mostly very rustic wines, for example the Orange Wine, which has become fashionable.
-The shape, which tapers towards the bottom, makes it easier to bury them in sand or earth, where they remain during the ageing process.
+Such vessels are still in use today for the production of mostly very rustic wines, for example for the Orange Wine that has become fashionable.
+The shape, which tapers towards the bottom, makes it easier to bury them in sand or earth, where they remain during ageing.
 Very similar vessels are dolium (Roman), pithos (Greek), talha (Portuguese) and tinaja (Spanish).
 See also under wine vessels.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz